openedx/edx-platform/README.md

 will be able to see and use those libraries.
 Incompatible dependencies?
 Use different virtual environments, and your problem is solved.

-Once again, each language has a different implementation.
+Remember, each language has a different implementation.
 Python has [`virtualenv`](http://www.virtualenv.org/), Ruby has [`bundler`](http://gembundler.com/), and Node's virtual environment support is built into [`npm`](https://npmjs.org/), its library management tool.